NREL/ATHENA-forecast/README.md

-# ATHENA-forecast
+# Athena forecasting

-Database access and analysis code for project ATHENA data.
+Analysis code for ATHENA project demand forecasting.
+This is one module of the larger [Athena project](athena-mobility.org).

 ## Authors